pavitranew/session-3/readme.md

 Today we continue to work with NPM, responsive design and start looking at Expressjs - exploring some of its capabilities.

-##Homework
+## Homework

 * download this repo and review the steps below - try to get the communication between the form and mLab working.
 * upload a finished version to github (remember to use a .gitignore file)
 * see the session-3-work (working branch) repo for an example of a working repo.

-##NPM Review
+## NPM Review

 https://github.com/sass/node-sass#command-line-interface

 https://www.browsersync.io/docs/command-line

-##GIT and GITHUB
+## GIT and GITHUB

-Since we've just created a nice reusable setup we should save it.
+Since we've created a nice, reusable package.json we should save it for future use.

 Git - a version control system originally invented for use developing Linux by Linus Torvalds.
 It is the standard version tool and integrates with Github to permit collaboration.